codingcatgirl/choo/docs/choo/models.rst

     .. attribute:: near_stops

         Other stops near this one as a ``Stop.Results``, if available.
-You can always search for Stops near an :py:class:`AbstractLocation` directly using ``AbstractLocation.Request``.
+You can always search for Stops near a :py:class:`GeoLocation` directly using ``Stop.Request``.

     .. py:class:: Location.Request

-        Submodel of :py:class:`AbstractLocation.Request`.
+        Submodel of :py:class:`Searchable.Request`.

         .. attribute:: name